A refreshing take on the electric toothbrush.

 Once you pop open the plastic box you are presented with the brush handle that is pre-fitted with the silicone bristled brush head.

-There is the spare hybrid brush head, a USB charging cable, a White travel pouch, a Pink scratch pad and a small amount of documentation.
+There is the spare hybrid brush head, a USB charging cable, a white travel pouch, and a small amount of documentation.

 You will see from the images that the ISSA does not have the typical electric toothbrush look.

 In my mind, although it has an electric motor in it, there is a crossover between manual and electric, particularly given the size of the brush head.

 The physical size and shape is not a million miles away from a normal electric toothbrush, but there are more flowing lines and a certain symmetry to the brush that just looks different, but a good different.

 It feels like the brush has been through hundreds of design revisions until it was just perfect.

 The physical shape and size is the same as the original ISSA, if you were wondering.

 Subject to which variant you opt for you have up to 4 different color choices.
 They are mint, pearl pink, cool black, and colbalt blue.